MittalNeha/Extensive_Vision_AI6/notes/session2.md

 ## Information in the image
 Any random image will not have information. *check information entropy* Just availability of pixels in form of image is not information.
 It means a lot of things.
 Only if you are structuring this, if you can arrange the pixels in a way that it can convey something, then the info goes up.
 We should also focus on the amount OF info OF the class.
+Eg: an image of dog with white background contains more info (of dog) than image of dog in nature.